-- Professional development
+Professional development

 'We are delighted to have been part of the development of these competencies and to be able to offer our students this important opportunity.
 These developments will enhance reflective practice, graduate employability and the progression onto post-graduate study.
 The Early Childhood Competencies will not only serve to strengthen the practice of our students and their critical application of theory to practice but will also make an important contribution towards meeting our on-going aim of building a graduate led workforce for children and families.'
-Carol Fenton and Helen Simmons, Programme Leaders: BA (Hons) Early Childhood Studies
+Carol Fenton and Dr Helen Simmons, Senior Lecturers: BA (Hons) Early Childhood Studies